 - Know your key selling points – your Unique Selling Proposition – and look for opportunities to demonstrate these key points.

 - Maintain your humanity and your integrity.
 Greet the other candidates, set a positive tone by being friendly.
-Don’t let the situation make you feel small or think small.
+Don’t let the situation make you feel small.

-- Pay attention and listen: to the interviewers’ instructions, questions and body language; and to other candidates’ comments during discussions.
-Employers like to hire good listeners.
+- Pay attention and listen: to the interviewers’ instructions, questions and body language, and to the other candidates’ comments during discussions.
+Demonstrate your listening skills and emotional intelligence.

 - Demonstrate leadership skills, speaking up about your ideas but also asking good questions, persuading others through reason and negotiation, and encouraging discussion and teamwork.

-- Remember that all the usual interviewing tips and rules apply, such as arriving slightly but not extremely early, dressing for success, and of course sending a well-written thank-you note immediately after.
+- Remember that all the usual interviewing tips and rules apply, such as arriving 5-15 minutes early, dressing for success, and of course sending a well-written thank-you note immediately after.